-Running Time: Approx. 2 hours and 30 minutes with one 15-minute intermission
+Running Time: 2 hours and 40 minutes with one intermission

-This is what I thought of Artistic Synergy of Baltimore’s production of Oklahoma!… What did you think?
+This is what I thought of Tidewater Players’ production of A Few Good Men… What did you think?
 Please feel free to leave a comment!

 Email us at email@example.com